Transform Documentation

 Returns:

-pd.DataFrame: Dataframe with specified columns converted from Celsius to Farenhiet.
+Dataframe with the specified columns converted to boolean values.

 Parameters: